johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 Footnotes or endnotes were excluded from the analysis; these data tended to be purely technical and/or referencing, and so would not have added any real insight to the data.
 Images, graphs and tables were also removed as Alceste cannot process this data.

-The passive variables for each ICU identified the speaker/author, their 'dove-hawk' classification based on Hix et al (2010), the member's committee role, the date and the ICU's relative position to the financial crisis, taking July 2007 as the start of the crisis.
+The passive variables for each ICU identified the speaker/author, their 'dove-hawk' classification based on Hix et al (2010), the member’s committee role, the date and the ICU’s relative position to the financial crisis, taking July 2007 as the start of the crisis.
 Table 7 shows the passive variables used.

 <table class="card">
     <caption><strong>Table 7:</strong> Passive variables</caption>